wyfo/apischema/docs/data_model.md

 - `typing.TypedDict`, `typing.NamedTuple`

-: Kind of discount dataclass without field customization
+: Handled like a simple dataclass without all dataclass customizations

 - `typing.Any`